 When you meet Gina Gordon the first thing you notice is her soft-natured, shy smile that after a while turns into an ear-to-ear grin.
 The second thing is a bold, in-your-face tattoo on her chest, and somehow, they both seem equally natural.
 Working at a plastic surgeon’s office she’s in a place that’s no stranger to body modification.
 Here is her reason why a tattoo doesn’t always have to mean something

 What advice would you give someone getting a new tattoo?

 I don’t think it has to mean anything but it should be personal.
 If you love it that’s all that matters!
 I also don’t believe in asking other people for their advice – you are the one that has to live with it, and someone else might not appreciate the vision that you or the artist see.

-If you are using someone new, do research on their style and meet them to make sure its a good fit.
-You’ll be spending hours and hours with this person, so best you like them as a person.
+If you are using someone new, do research on their style and meet them to make sure it's a good fit.
+You’ll be spending hours and hours with this person, so it is best you like them as a person.

 Definitely sit down with them to discuss your art piece and set your expectations (what you have in mind might not be the best route).

 Do research on what you like in terms of style.
 Save screenshots on your phone of images that you like or bring printouts.

 If you have a concept in mind, try and stay open-minded to your artist creating something unique to bring it to life.

 Marcel and I just clicked – artistically, there needs to be chemistry.
 He really interpreted my idea so perfectly and got into my head.
 I only thought about it for about two weeks (normally I think very long and hard) but this one just felt right – it was such a cool idea and I loved the design!

 It was very painful – I thought I was going into shock!